berkeleymt/berkeley.mt/content/events/bmmt-2026-online.md

 ### Will there be awards?

-Although we are restructuring the online tournament, we will still provide certificates for top-scoring teams.
+We will be providing certificates for top-percentiled scoring students and teams.
 However, there will not be physical awards.